* Advertising revenue up 36 percent

 “The interesting thing is that the rest of the games ecosystem has actually been growing.
 Our monthly payments revenue from the rest of the ecosystem increased 40 percent over the past year, since payments has been adopted,” he said.

-Third-quarter mobile revenue marked a big jump from the second quarter, when Facebook said that it was generating more than $1 million a day from the new class of ads, which appear in users’ newsfeeds.
+Facebook’s third-quarter mobile revenue marked a big jump from the second quarter, when Facebook said that it was generating more than $1 million a day from a new class of ads that appear in users’ newsfeeds.
 Facebook said that roughly half of that revenue was from mobile ads, suggesting that mobile advertising revenue totaled $45 million in the second quarter.

-Its third-quarter revenue surpassed the average analyst expectation of $1.23 billion, according to Thomson Reuters I/B/E/S.
+Facebook’s third-quarter revenue of $1.26 billion was a hair above the average analyst expectation of $1.23 billion, according to Thomson Reuters I/B/E/S.